Generalized Von Neumann Universe and Non-Well-Founded Sets: Introduction to Generalized Von Neumann Universe

+These examples show that the axiom of regularity is consistent with infinite $\in$-sequences.
+In other words, it can not ban infinite $\in$-sequences and sets being member of themselves as currently believed.

-As the result, we conclude that the axiom of regularity is not valid even in defining the well-founded sets and so is dropped in this paper.
-All well-founded sets are defined in definition \ref{DefWFAndNWFSet}, which is stronger than the axiom of regularity as in the following result.
+As a result, we conclude that the axiom of regularity is not valid even in defining the well-founded sets and so is dropped in EZF.
+This invalidity holds in any system that is consistent with ZF set theory.
+All well-founded sets are defined in definition \ref{DefWFAndNWFSetApendix}, which is stronger than the axiom of regularity as shown in the following result.

 \begin{corollary} \ If every branch of $S$ is finite, then there is a $x\in S$ that $x\cap S=\varnothing$.
 The converse is not true. \end{corollary}

 \begin{proof} \ Suppose $x\in\{y\colon y\in S$, $R_{V}(y)=\min\}$.
 Then $x\cap S=\varnothing$.
 Conversely, let $S=\{\varnothing,S\}$.
 Then $S\cap\varnothing=\varnothing$, but $S$ has an infinite branch. \end{proof}